-- 62. Link Treasury Services will act as the Council's treasury management advisors until 31st October 2023.
-The company provides a range of services which include: - Technical support on treasury matters and capital finance issues - Economic and interest rate analysis - Generic investment advice on interest rates, timing and investment instruments; and - Credit ratings/market information service comprising the three main credit rating agencies. - 63.
+- 64. Link Treasury Services will act as the Council's treasury management advisors until 31st October 2023 and is currently going through a procurement process.
+The company provides a range of services which include: - Technical support on treasury matters and capital finance issues - Economic and interest rate analysis

+- Generic investment advice on interest rates, timing, and investment instruments; and - Credit ratings/market information service comprising the three main credit rating agencies. - 65.
 Whilst the treasury management advisors provide support to the internal treasury function, the current market rules and the CIPFA Treasury Management Code confirms that the final decision on treasury management matters rests with the Council.
 The service provided by the Council's treasury management advisors is subject to regular review.